Skip to Main Content

 The bottom line

-New Jersey’s minimum car insurance coverage limits prior to 2023 were among the lowest in the country and may not have been sufficient to cover average claims costs.
+New Jersey’s minimum car insurance coverage limits prior to the first increase in 2023 were among the lowest in the country and may not have been sufficient to cover average claims costs.
 Increasing the minimum limits could help solve this issue but will also likely increase premiums for a state with an already higher-than-average cost of insurance.
 This may cause some drivers to opt out of coverage altogether.
 Additionally, even the new minimum limits may not provide enough financial protection for all drivers.
 Will New Jersey’s new minimum coverage limit solve one problem only to create another?